sshan-zhao/ACMNet/README.md

 ```

 ## Training
-We will release the training code after the peer-review process.
+We will release the training code and pretrained models before July.

 ## Test
 run